Rio Grande class K-27

-The Denver and Rio Grande Western K-27 is a class of narrow gauge "Mikado" type steam locomotives built for the Denver and Rio Grande Railroad by the Baldwin Locomotive Works in 1903.
+The Denver and Rio Grande Western K-27 is a class of fifteen narrow gauge "Mikado" type steam locomotives built for the Denver and Rio Grande Railroad by the Baldwin Locomotive Works in 1903.
 Known by their nickname "Mudhens," they were the first and the most numerous of the four K classes of Rio Grande narrow gauge engines to be built.
-Two of the original fleet of 15 locomotives were preserved and operate on heritage railways in the United States.
+Two of the original fleet of fifteen survived into preservation and operate on heritage railways in the United States.
 No. 463 is operational on the Cumbres and Toltec Scenic Railroad (C&TSRR) in Chama, New Mexico and No. 464 is currently out of service due to a rebuild on the Huckleberry Railroad in Genesee Township, Michigan.

 Origins

 Fifteen locomotives were built, originally class 125, they were reclassified as K-27s in 1924 when the Denver and Rio Grande became the Denver and Rio Grande Western Railroad.
 In the D&RGW's classification system, K was short for MiKado while 27 referred to the engine's 27,000 lbf of tractive effort.
 The K-27s were built as Vauclain compounds, with two cylinders on each side, expanding the steam once in the smaller cylinder and then a second time in the larger one.
 The extra maintenance costs of the two cylinders were greater than the fuel saving, so they were converted to simple expansion in 1907–1909.
 As a result, the K-27s were the Rio Grande's last purchase of compound locomotives.
 They were built with their main structural frames outside the driving wheels, with the counterweights and rods attached outside the frames.

 They had one peculiarity which arose from their outside frames and counterweights.
 In places where the D&RGW's standard gauge system met the narrow gauge system, the railroad operated dual gauge trackage, with three rails, so that standard gauge equipment ran on the outer two rails and three foot gauge equipment ran on one of the outer rails and a third rail, inside the other two.
 Since the narrow gauge equipment was much lighter than the standard gauge, the inner rail was generally lighter and, therefore, not as tall as the standard gauge rails.
 In the case of the D&RGW, the difference was 7/8 in.
 Because the counterweights were outside the frames, they ended up directly over the standard gauge rail, with a clearance of only about 5/8 in.
 When the shop crews trued up the drivers periodically, they had to be very careful not to go too far.

 They pulled freight, passenger and mixed trains on the D&RGW in and over the Colorado Rocky Mountains, traversing the entire length of the railroad.
 Many of them also spent time on the Rio Grande's subsidiary, the Rio Grande Southern.
 In later years, some were used as switchers at the D&RGW's yards in Durango, Gunnison and Montrose.